RMahshie/DSIRP/myWork/presentation.md

-# C++ program using a linked list to implement a to-do list application

-## Introduction
-This program is a simple C++ application that uses a linked list data structure to implement a to-do list application.
-It allows users to add new tasks to the list, print all the tasks in the list, and delete a task from the list.

-## Linked List Data Structure
+# Our Linked To-Do List

+## The Directive of our Code:

+The purpose of the C++ program is to maintain a to-do list using a linked list data structure.
+The program allows the user to add and delete tasks, as well as display the current list of tasks.
+The linked list implementation allows for efficient adding and deleting of tasks, as well as easy traversal of the list for display purposes.

+## How the Code Works:

-A linked list is a data structure that consists of a sequence of nodes, where each node contains a value and a pointer to the next node in the sequence.
-In this program, we use a linked list data structure to represent a to-do list, where each node in the list represents a task in the list.
+The program maintains a linked list of Todo structs, where each struct represents a single task on the to-do list.
+The Todo struct contains a string member variable named task and a pointer to the next Todo struct in the list.

-## Program Structure
-The program consists of three main parts: the Todo struct, the TodoList class, and the main function.

-### The Todo Struct
+### Adding a Task:

-The Todo struct defines the structure of each node in the linked list.
-It has two fields:
+The addTask function adds a new task to the beginning of the linked list.
+Here's how it works:

-- task: a string representing the task description
+    void addTask(string task) {
+        Todo* newTodo = new Todo;   // Allocate memory for a new Todo struct newTodo->task = task;       // Set the task string for the new Todo struct newTodo->next = head;       // Set the next pointer for the new Todo struct head = newTodo;             // Update the head pointer to point to the new Todo struct }

+The function first allocates memory for a new Todo struct using the new operator.
+It then sets the task string and next pointer for the new Todo struct.
+Finally, it updates the head pointer to point to the new Todo struct, effectively adding the new task to the beginning of the list.

+### Deleting a Task

+The deleteTask function deletes a specified task from the linked list.
+Here's how it works:

+    void deleteTask(string task) {
+        Todo* current = head;   // Start at the head of the linked list Todo* previous = NULL;  // Keep track of the previous node while (current != NULL) {
+            if (current->task == task) {  // If the current node matches the task to delete if (previous == NULL) {   // If the current node is the head of the list head = current->next; // Update the head pointer to point to the next node } else {
+                previous->next = current->next;  // Update the previous node to skip the current node
+            }
+            delete current;  // Deallocate memory for the current node return;
+        }
-- next: a pointer to the next node in the linked list
+        previous = current;  // Move to the next node current = current->next;

-### The TodoList Class
-The TodoList class is the main class of the program, which defines the methods to manipulate the linked list.
-It has the following methods:
+    }
+    cout << "Task not found." << endl;  // If task is not found }

+The function first starts at the head of the linked list and moves through the list until it finds the Todo struct containing the specified task.
+Once it finds the correct Todo struct, it updates the next pointer for the previous Todo struct to <mark>skip</mark> the current Todo struct, <mark>effectively removing</mark> the current Todo struct from the linked list.
+It then <mark>deallocates</mark> the memory for the current Todo struct using the delete operator.
+If the specified task is not found, the function outputs an error message.

+### Displaying the List

+The displayList function simply traverses the linked list and outputs the task strings to the console.
+Here's how it works:

+    void displayList() {
-- TodoList(): the constructor method, which initializes the head of the linked list to NULL
+        Todo* current = head;  // Start at the head of the linked list while (current != NULL) {
-- addTask(string task): a method that adds a new task to the beginning of the linked list
-- printTasks(): a method that prints all the tasks in the linked list
-- deleteTask(string task): a method that removes a task from the linked list

-### The main Function
-The main function is the entry point of the program.
-It creates a new TodoList object called myList, adds three tasks to the list, prints all the tasks in the list, deletes the task "Buy groceries", prints the tasks again to confirm that the task was removed, and tries to delete the same task again to show the message "Task not found."

-## Conclusion
-This C++ program is a simple but practical example of how linked list data structures can be used in real-world applications.
-It demonstrates how a to-do list application can be implemented using a linked list data structure, which allows for efficient insertion, deletion, and traversal of the list.
+            cout << current->task << endl;  // Output the task string
+            current